 Craft Beer in Mindo

-Cerveza Artesanal Triple, a local brewery in nearby Santo Domingo, delivers their blonde and stout beer to many of Mindo’s restaurants and even mini-markets.
+Cerveza Artesanal Triple, a local brewery in nearby Santo Domingo, delivers their blonde and stout beer to many of Mindo’s restaurants and even the mini-markets in town.

-The Dragonfly Inn brews their own beers, but every time we’ve visited, they’ve been dry.
+The Dragonfly Inn brews their own beers.
+But every time we’ve visited over the years, they’ve been dry.
 Yet the outdoor patio on the river still makes a most pleasant setting for a cerveza, even if it’s just a Pilsener.

 It’s Mishqui Quinde that carries one of our favorite craft beers in Ecuador, Abysmo, and offers their deliciously strong bourbon stout.
 But we’d suggest going there instead for their homemade liquors.
 (See next.)